adamyi/1Timer/README.md

 ![Screenshot](images/appstore.jpg)
 1Timer
 ------
 A simple MUN Timer for macOS.
-It offers two timers inside, one for individual timing while the other for whole timing.
-It is designed by Adam Yi, first used for FDUIMUN2016 IIF.
+It offers two timers inside, one for individual timing while the other for overall timing.
+It is designed by [Adam Yi](https://yiad.am), first used for FDUIMUN2016 IIF.

 ### Usage